 Transfer applicants: Syllabus/course descriptions must accompany transcripts for evaluation of transfer credits.

-All Nursing BSN Co-op, Nursing ACE, and Radiologic Technology applicants who have coursework from an institution outside of the United States — except Study Abroad — must have their transcripts evaluated by one of these agencies:
+All Nursing ACE, Nursing BSN Co-op, and Radiologic Technology applicants who have coursework from an institution outside of the United States — except Study Abroad — must have their transcripts evaluated by one of the following agencies:

 • World Education Services (WES)